How to claim & what you can get

 How to claim child tax credit and working tax credit, renew or appeal

-Tax credits can mean a payout, potentially in the £1,000s, even after recent cuts.
-Unlike many other benefits, you MUST renew them each year.
-Most people will now have to claim universal credit, but some can still make new child tax credit claims.
+Tax credits can be worth £1,000s a year, even after the cutbacks of recent times.
+Unlike many other benefits, you renew them each year.
+However, most people making new claims now (rather than renewing) have to apply for universal credit.

 Help With Childcare Costs

 Get £1,000s in tax credits & Tax-Free Childcare

-Whether you've a wee tot or big teen, the costs of childcare can be massive.
-Figures show the average cost for part-time childcare is now £127/week.
+Whether you have a wee tot or big teen, the costs of childcare can be huge.
 Yet 100,000s of working parents are missing out on £1,000s of help with these costs.
 This guide to boosting your childcare budget includes tax credits, Tax-Free Childcare, free school schemes and more.